E75 expressway (Pakistan)

 The project was planned in 2000 during Pervez Musharraf's government.
 However, work only started in 2008.
 It was inaugurated by Prime Minister Yousaf Raza Gillani on 30 August 2011.

 Route

-The expressway passes through Bhara Kahu, Murree, Phulgran, Upper Topa, Lower Topa, Bhurban, Aliyot and Phagwari before terminating outside Kohala.
+The expressway passes through Barakahu, Murree, Phulgran, Upper Topa, Lower Topa, Bhurban, Aliyot, and Phagwari before terminating outside Kohala.
 The expressway then continues as S-2 Strategic Highway from Kohala to Muzaffarabad.

+In July 2026, the government decided to extend the expressway a further 70 kilometers till Muzaffarabad.